Apartments for rent in Detroit: What will $1,100 get you?

 18065 Ilene St.

-The home has a fireplace, hardwood flooring, garage parking and outdoor space.
-Pet owners, inquire elsewhere: This spot doesn't allow cats or dogs.
-Look out for a $100 administrative fee.
+The unit has hardwood flooring and a fireplace.
+Building amenities include garage parking and outdoor space.
+Cats and dogs are not welcome.
+Expect a $100 administrative fee.

-Per Walk Score ratings, the surrounding area is somewhat walkable, has some bike infrastructure and has some transit options.
+According to Walk Score's assessment, the area around this address is somewhat walkable, is fairly bikeable and has a few nearby public transportation options.

 2072 Wabash St. (Millenium Village)